mrets/Help/transactions_automatic_recurring_transfers.md

 ![](https://github.com/mrets/photos/blob/master/automatic_recurring_transfers5.png?raw=true)

 -   Review your transfer on this page and click 'Complete Transfer' and bask in all of the time you have now saved yourself!
 -   You should get an email notification that the transfers are completed.
 If you didn't, might I suggest checking your notification preferences?
-Our guide to notifications preferences can be found here: [http://help.mrets.org/user-and-permissions-management/email-notifications](https://help.mrets.org/user-and-permissions-management/email-notifications)
+Our guide to notifications preferences can be found [here](https://mrets.github.io/Help/billing_email_notifications)

 ![](https://github.com/mrets/photos/blob/master/automatic_recurring_transfers6.png?raw=true)